 Teach them the word “no.”

 Teaching your child to hear the word “no” helps them cope early with the fact that not everything will always go their way.
-It’s also equally important to help them deal with the emotions of rejection.
+It’s also equally important to help them deal with the emotions resulting from rejection.
 If they cry and scream when you tell them, “No, you can’t have that,” help them calm down and acknowledge that it’s hard not to get what you want.

 Rather than giving in, you are doing them a favor by teaching them to deal with the realities of the world.
 This will foster confidence and independence, and help them be successful when they get to college and are living on their own for the first time.

 Use teaching tools early.

 When your kids are young, use teaching tools for playtime, such as flashcards, educational toys and games.
 As my girls got older, I would have them do workbooks over the summer for the grade they were going into the next school year.
 We would work on them periodically, and if they both finished, my husband and I would offer a prize of some kind (a trip to the zoo or a special evening out).

 As they got older, it turned into a small monetary reward.
 This kept up their skills over the summer, and we found they went into the new school year with more confidence.